Project Risk Management — An 8-Step Process to Success

 - Lavanya, N. & Malarvizhi T. (2008).
 Risk analysis and management: a vital key to effective project management.
 Paper presented at PMI® Global Congress 2008—Asia Pacific, Sydney, New South Wales, Australia.
 Newtown Square, PA: Project Management Institute.

-- Project Management Institute.
-(2017).
-A guide to the Project Management Body of Knowledge (PMBOK guide) (6th ed.).
-Project Management Institute.
+- PMI.
+(2021).
+The standard for Project Management: A guide to the Project Management Body of Knowledge (PMBOK® Guide).

 - Shrivastava, N. K. (2012).
 Project risk management—another success-boosting tool in a PM’s toolkit.
 Paper presented at PMI® Global Congress 2012—North America, Vancouver, British Columbia, Canada.
 Newtown Square, PA: Project Management Institute.